BigPanda Daemon (SNMP)

 ❗️

-Security Object
+Security object

 The object is required for SNMP v3 support.
 The SNMP daemon will only process user objects with a matching engine_id for the device sending the trap.
 The engine_id is unique and is used to identify the device sending the trap.